r1s7o/C-Exercises/README.md

-made a change for git bash exercise making a change to make a git bash conflict on local repository making a change from the web to make a git bash conflict
+made a change for git bash exercise making a change to make a git bash conflict on local repository making a change from the web to make a git bash conflict making a change from the second git branch